Benji-Collins/CredoConverter/README.md

 * forex_python
 * pyinstaller (for compiling to .exe)

 It is written/compiled in Python 2.7 with Visual Studio Code.
+UPX is used to help compress the EXE file.